CatchemAL/CatchemAlphaZero/README.md

 1)  **Run** CAZ from the terminal to see it play a game
 2) **Learn** through self-play if you wish to train a netowrk
 3) **Kaggle** enables you to run a Kaggle compliant agent that complies with the Kaggle [Simulation Competitions](https://www.kaggle.com/competitions/connectx) API
-4) **super** trains a neural netowrk in chess through supervised learning.
-Whilst it is entirely possible to learn entirely through self-play reinforcement learning, it would take a very long time to do this exclusively for chess.
-Supervised learning was used to accelerate the learning process specifically for chess.
+4) **super** trains a neural network in chess through supervised learning.
+Whilst it is entirely possible to learn solely through self-play reinforcement learning, it would take a very long time to do this exclusively for chess (Deepmind used 5,000 TPUs for training which is out of my budget!).
+Supervised learning was used to accelerate the learning process specifically for chess but not for any other game.
-5) **Hyper** performas a search over CAZ's various hyperparameters to ensure that it is learning optimally as training progresses
+5) **Hyper** performs a search over CAZ's various hyperparameters to ensure that it is learning optimally as training progresses

-The commands can be run with additional parameters:
-- Play using words of length 4-9 (inclusive) by adding the optional `--size` parameter (default is 5).
-- Choose your solver using the `--solver=ENTROPY` or `--solver=MINIMAX` parameter (default is minimax)
-- Run deep searches using the `--depth` parameter (default is 1)
-- Solve multiple games of Wordle at the same time.
-This mode is inspired by popular spin-offs such as [Dordle](https://zaratustra.itch.io/dordle), [Quordle](https://www.quordle.com/#/) and [Octordle](https://octordle.com/).
-Playing multiple games with Doddle is easy: just add more answers to the run command `doddle run --answer=ULTRA,QUICK,SOLVE` and Doddle will solve them all at the same time.
+Examples of how to run the various entry points are shown below:
+- `caz run --game=tic --player1=mcts --player2=az # MCTS vs AlphaZero algorithm`.
+- `caz run --game=connectx --player1=mcts --player2=mcts`
+- `caz run --game=chess --player1=az --player2=az`
+- `caz learn --game=connectx`
+- `caz kaggle --game=connectx --player1=mcts --player2=mcts`
+- `caz super`
+- `caz hyper --game=connectx --gen=53`